Information about employing an apprentice and how apprenticeship funding works.

-This guide summarises what an employer needs to do, and the things they need to consider, if they want to employ an apprentice.
+This guide explains what an employer needs to do and the things they need to consider if they want to employ an apprentice.

 Terms, conditions and pay

 To employ an apprentice, you need to check and meet the following terms and conditions.